Calhoun Aquatic Center opens doors for firefighters' training

 Saylors said he and the city trainer, Chris Cox, also teach firefighters how to take off their equipment in the water, because eventually air will start to escape from their uniform.

 “It’s definitely something every firefighter needs training in, it’s a very real possibility (of falling in),” Cox said.
-“Luckily with these guys so early in their career they get training early so they understand it and continue to do it the years of their career.”
+“Luckily with these guys they get training early so they understand it and continue to do it for the rest of the years of their career.”

 Both Cox and Saylors said firefighters are glad to have this training, even though they might be skeptical at first.
 Once they’ve worked through the safety techniques, the trainers say they feel much more prepared to float if they happen to fall into a body of water.